Ministry is not just something the “professional clergy” does, but something all Christians are called to do.

 UBC has a variety of small groups and Bible Studies in which we learn and grow, develop deeper relationships, and pray for one another.
 In addition, our Sunday morning class equips people by giving them tools to understand and live out the Christian life, while our Wednesday night Bible Study is a topical or expository study focused on the Bible.

 The men’s ministry exists to transform men into committed disciples of Jesus Christ, thereby affecting their families, workplace, church and community.
 Our definition of manhood, based on the Men’s Fraternity curriculum (by Robert Lewis), is: a man “rejects passivity, accepts responsibility, leads courageously, and invests eternally.”
 We meet the second Saturday of every month from 9:00 – 10:00am for breakfast in the Patio Room.

 Our women’s ministry exists to support and encourage women’s spiritual growth, to help women get to know one another, to provide opportunities for women in the community to know Christ, and to spread the gospel.
 We have several strong study groups, as well as regular luncheons to nurture this community among our women.

 We take God’s command to teach His Truth to children very seriously at UBC, all while the children have a great time!
 We want kids to LOVE to come to church, we teach them the Bible while they’re here, and we help equip parents to teach their children how to live a Christian life.
 Kids Church starts at 10:30am with snack, lesson video and a fun kickoff game.
-At 11:00, younger children go to their classes.
-Grades 1-6 worship with us in the sanctuary and then go to their classes.
+At 10:50 the children go up to the sanctuary to worship with their families and then go to their classes.